AuthorCarpentry/FSCI-2018/04-dynamic.md

 > A sample of the `doaj_seal.csv` data set is shown below.
 The complete data set is available in searchable and  broweseable format as [Annex 10.1](#annex-table) at the end of this document.

-* Test the link to Annex 10.1 to move between the static table and the dynamic one.
-Now you know how to build in links to different sections within an Rmarkdown document.
+* Test the link to Annex 10.1 to be sure you can move between the static table and the dynamic one.
+Now you can build in links to different sections within an `Rmarkdown` document!

 ## Adding Parameters to a Report

 Another dynamic feature of Rmarkdown reports is the ability to add parameters that allow the report to be customized  before knitting.
-In the words of @Xie_2018:
+In the words of Yihui Xie, J. J. Allaire, Garrett Grolemund, writing in *R Markdown: The Definitive Guide*[1]

 > One of the many benefits of working with R Markdown is that you can reproduce analysis at the click of a button.
 This makes it very easy to update any work and alter any input parameters within the report.
 Parameterized reports extend this one step further, and allow users to specify one or more parameters to customize the analysis.
 This is useful if you want to create a report template that can be reused across multiple similar scenarios.
 Examples may include: